c4s4/md2pdf/readme.md

 - md2xml : transforms a markdown file into XML for my site DTD.

-They both call *pandoc* and *xsltproc* that must have been installed. *md2pdf* also calls *htmldoc* which is a tool to transforms HTML files to PDF.
+They both call *pandoc* and *xsltproc* that must have been installed. *md2pdf* also calls *htmldoc* which is a tool to transforms HTML files to PDF and *faketime* to fake date while generating PDF.
 To install these dependencies on a Debian like Linux distribution, you could type following commands :

     sudo apt-get install pandoc
 	sudo apt-get install xsltproc
 	sudo apt-get install htmldoc
+    sudo apt-get install faketime

 md2pdf
 ------